xk-huang/yet-another-vectornet/README.md

 - [x] finish the hierarchical GNN
 - [x] overfit the tiny sample dataset
 - [x] batchify the data and compute subgraph in parallel
-- [ ] evaluate results on DE / ADE metrics
+- [X] evaluate results on DE / ADE metrics
-- [ ] add uni-test for each modules
 - [x] refine the feature preprocessor (how to encode the features)
 - [x] Check the correctness of hierarchical-GNN's implementation
+- [x] run on the whole dataset (running)
+- [ ] add multi-GPU training (currently too slow, 2h an epoch)
+- [ ] add uni-test for each modules
 - [ ] More advanced trajectory predictor, generate diverse trajectories (MultiPath, or variational RNNs; current using MLP)
-- [x] run on the whole dataset (running)

 ## Environment
 Install the packages mentioned in requirements.txt